Plush (film): Production

-In 2012 Hardwicke announced her intentions to film Plush based on a script she wrote with Artie Nelson.
+In 2012 Hardwicke announced her intentions to film Plush based on a script she wrote with Arty Nelson.
 IM Global was named as the financier for the film, which would star Emily Browning as the lead character.
 Principal photography began on August 27, 2012 in Los Angeles.

 Teaser photos and posters were released on to the official website in August 2013.

 Novel

-Plush: A Novel by Kate Crash, was a 2013 novel.

-The tie-in novel based upon the film was released on July 27, 2013.
-The book, which is also entitled Plush, was written by Kate Crash, who also contributed several songs to Plush's soundtrack.
-The novel tells the story of the film and the nine years prior to the start of the film.
+The tie-in Plush: A Novel by Kate Crash was released on July 27, 2013.
+Kate Crash also contributed several songs to Plush's soundtrack.
+The novel tells the story of the film and the nine years prior.

 Soundtrack

 Plush: The Movie: Original Motion Picture Soundtrack, was a 2013 album.

 The score and soundtrack were produced by alternative post-punk producer Nick Launay and singer-songwriter Ming Vauz (Sleepmask).
 The soundtrack, initially conceived as a dramatic force for pushing the film's plot, featured music written and performed by Gary Numan (uncredited), Julian Shah-Tayler, Storm Large, Kate Crash, Anomie Belle, and Devix Szell.
 Leading actors Xavier Samuel, Emily Browning, and Thomas Dekker supplied vocal performances for their respective tracks.